Last Updated on

 Your child may have been a cry-baby as an infant, but now he might be substantially in control of his emotions.
 He may fall while playing, cry a bit, and start playing again.
 He may even get angry and seem out of control at times, too.
 Based on his behaviour, you may need to guide him in channelling his emotions the right way.

-What Behaviour Issues Are Seen in a 5-year-old?
+What Behaviour Issues Are Commonly Seen in 5-Year-Olds?

 Most of the 5-year-old behaviour problems at school are a good marker for understanding any issues that your child might be facing.